 Adrenal cancer is a rare but dangerous form of cancer that affects your adrenal glands.
 If you have a family history of adrenal cancer and develop symptoms, contact the expert urologists at Urology of Greater Atlanta.

 Our team provides state-of-the-art diagnosis and treatment to help get rid of the tumor and restore your health.
 Call one of our locations throughout Georgia or schedule a consultation online today.

+Adrenal cancer, also called adrenocortical carcinoma (ACC), is a rare type of cancer that starts in the adrenal glands.
 Your adrenal glands are located on top of your kidneys.
 They produce the hormones that provide instructions to nearly every organ in your body.
-Adrenal cancer begins in those glands.
 When it’s caught early, the disease is usually treatable.

 Your risk of developing adrenal cancer increases if you have a personal or family history of the disease.
-Your risk of adrenal cancer is higher if you have an inherited condition such as Beckwith-Wiedemann syndrome, Carney complex, Li-Fraumeni syndrome, Lynch syndrome, or multiple endocrine neoplasia.
+Your risk of adrenal cancer is higher if you have an inherited condition such as Beckwith-Wiedemann syndrome, Carney complex, Lynch syndrome, Li-Fraumeni syndrome, or multiple endocrine neoplasia.